unriellistic/busxray-detector/README.md

 Server configuration (input and output folders) can be found in sanic_config.py.
 Client configuration (folder to watch and target URL) can be set via command line arguments.

+Required files for client: busxray_client.py, busxray_observer.py

+Required files for server: busxray_server.py, sanic_config.py, [tridentnet_predictor.py, tridentnet folder OR any other model that you use]

 note: `Ikomia-dev/detectron2@v0.6-win10` is used instead of the official detectron2 repository, due to a bug that causes detectron2 installation to fail on Windows.